galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 {: .question}

-No we will evaluate the performance of the SVM classifier:
+Now we will evaluate the performance of the SVM classifier:

 > ### {% icon hands_on %} Hands-on: Predict class SVM classifier
 >